Roberto Díaz Herrera: Conflict with Noriega

-In June 1987, Diaz Herrera was forcibly retired by Noriega, who it was rumored felt threatened by Diaz who had grown in influence and respect within the Panamanian Defense Forces (FDP).
-Noriega justified the move based on the age of Colonel Diaz Herrera who turned 50 years old that month.
+In June 1987, Diaz-Herrera was forcibly retired by General Manuel Antonio Noriega, who was the de-facto ruler of Panama at the time.
+Noriega it was rumored felt threatened by Diaz who had grown in influence and respect within the Panamanian Defense Forces (FDP).
+Noriega justified the move based on the age of Colonel Diaz-Herrera who turned 50 years old that month.
 Following his forced retirement, in an interview with Panama's leading opposition newspaper, La Prensa, Colonel Díaz made a strong declaration against Noriega.
-He accused Noriega of drug trafficking; of planning the assassination of his predecessor Omar Torrijos Herrera who negotiated the return of the Panama Canal with Jimmy Carter (Torrijos was Diaz Herrera's own cousin, and claimed Noriega had planted an explosive in the private aircraft of Torrijos with the help of the CIA); of ordering the killing of Hugo Spadafora, Diaz Herrera's personal friend; and of orchestrating fraud in the 1984 presidential election.
-These allegations led many people in Panama to protest, resulting in a suspension of constitutional protections and austere measure by the Noriega regime including arrest and detainment of protestors and opposition party leaders, government seizure of local television stations, and tear gassing of students and accused brutality of local citizens with batons, rubber hoses filled with sand, and shotguns filled with rock salt.
+He accused Noriega of drug trafficking; of planning the assassination of his predecessor Omar Torrijos Herrera who negotiated the return of the Panama Canal with Jimmy Carter (Torrijos was Diaz Herrera's cousin, and claimed Noriega had planted an explosive in the private aircraft of Torrijos with the help of the CIA); of ordering the killing of Hugo Spadafora, Diaz-Herrera's personal friend; and of orchestrating fraud in the 1984 presidential election.
+These allegations led many people in Panama to protest, resulting in a suspension of constitutional protections and austere measures by the Noriega regime including arrest and detainment of protestors and opposition party leaders, government seizure of local television stations, and tear gassing of students and accused brutality of local citizens with batons, rubber hoses filled with sand, and shotguns filled with rock salt.